President Katherine A. Rowe has issued the following statement:

 Federal and State Taxes

 DACA students who earned income will be required to file income tax forms to the Internal Revenue Service under the same tax laws that residents follow.
-The Reves Center will have information and links to resources for tax filing on our webpage Filing your Taxes.
+The Reves Center have information for tax filing on our webpage Filing your Taxes.

 VA Driver's Licenses and State ID cards

 DACA students are eligible to obtain a VA driver's license or state ID card.
 The Reves Center has information about the local DMV Center and application procedures on our webpage Obtaining a Driver's License or State ID Card.
 For legal presence requirements, the DMV will require your I-797 showing approval of the I-821.
 For details see Virginia DMV.